gbbaus17/f5-lab/README.md

 ********************************

-Each template has an OUTPUT section and the EC2 Tags also give connectivity info.
+Each template has an **OUTPUT** section and the EC2 Tags also give connectivity info.
+(Modify template in Desinger if you want to ammend 'Output')

-Also default passwords (f5DEMOs4u!) are created and it is recommended you change these.
+Also default passwords **(f5DEMOs4u!)** are created and it is recommended you change these.

 Before you begin you will need some demo/eval keys for Big-IP (x1) and Big-IQ (x2:CM+DCD)